 However, when it comes to finding any of the best motorhomes for full-time living, making your budget work is a must.
 This requirement means that purchasing an RV that runs on gas is a better option than purchasing a diesel or fancier luxury coach.

-You likely have many questions you want to ask before you consider purchasing one of the best Class A motorhomes for full-time living.
+You likely have many questions you want to ask before you consider purchasing one of the best Class A motorhomes to live in full-time.
 Here are condensed explanations as to what a Class A RV is, whether you can live in one, and the legality behind it.

 What is a Class A RV?